awsdocs/amazon-emr-management-guide/doc_source/emr-plan-vpc-subnet.md

 # Configure Networking<a name="emr-plan-vpc-subnet"></a>

+Most clusters launch into a virtual network using Amazon Virtual Private Cloud \(Amazon VPC\)\.
+A VPC is an isolated virtual network within AWS that is logically isolated within your AWS account\.
+You can configure aspects such as private IP address ranges, subnets, routing tables, and network gateways\.
+For more information, see the [Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)\.

-There may be two network platform options you can choose for your cluster: **EC2\-Classic** or **EC2\-VPC**\.
-In EC2\-Classic, your instances run in a single, flat network that you share with other customers\.
-EC2\-Classic is available only with certain accounts in certain regions\.
-For more information, see [Amazon EC2 and Amazon VPC](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-vpc.html) in the *Amazon EC2 User Guide for Linux Instances*\.
-In EC2\-VPC, your cluster uses Amazon Virtual Private Cloud \(Amazon VPC\), and EC2 instances run in a VPC that's logically isolated within your AWS account\.
-Amazon VPC enables you to provision a virtual private cloud \(VPC\), an isolated area within AWS where you can configure a virtual network, controlling aspects such as private IP address ranges, subnets, routing tables, and network gateways\.
+Your account may support EC2\-Classic\.
+With EC2\-Classic, your instances run in a single, flat network that you share with other customers\.
+EC2\-Classic is available only with certain accounts in certain Regions\.
+For more information, see [EC2\-Classic](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-classic-platform.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 VPC offers the following capabilities:
 + **Processing sensitive data**